dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Regular Expressions

-Syntax : `regexp(predicate, /regular-expression/)` or case insensitive `regexp(predicate, /regular-expression/i)`
+Syntax Examples: `regexp(predicate, /regular-expression/)` or case insensitive `regexp(predicate, /regular-expression/i)`

-Schema types : `string`
+Schema Types: `string`

-Index required : `trigram`
+Index Required: `trigram`

 Matches strings by regular expression.
 The regular expression language is that of [go regular expressions](https://golang.org/pkg/regexp/syntax/).

-Query Example : At root, match nodes with `Steven Sp` at the start of `name`, followed by any characters.
+Query Example: At root, match nodes with `Steven Sp` at the start of `name`, followed by any characters.
 For each such matched uid, match the films containing `ryan`.
 Note the difference with `allofterms`, which would match only `ryan` but regular expression search will also match within terms, such as `bryan`.

 {{< runnable >}}
 {